Quadratic Equations - word problems with solutions

 x2 - x - 6 = 0 where a = 1; b=-1; c=-6

-To learn how to solve quadratic equation by four different methods, please follow this tutorial.
+In order to learn how to solve quadratic equations by four different methods, please follow this tutorial.

 The sum of two numbers is 27 and their product is 50.
 Find the numbers.